Must Do Nature Walks on the Gold Coast Hinterland – With 4 Easy Waterfalls to See

 Curtis Falls

-The large car park has an overflow, which may be useful on those busy weekends.
-It is only a 500m, 15-minute walk to the falls lookout.
-The track is good, with a slight incline and some stairs to negotiate.
+The large car park at Curtis Falls, has an overflow, which may be useful on busy weekends.
+The falls lookout is only a 500m, 15-minute walk away.
+The track has a slight incline and some stairs to negotiate.

 The Track at Curtis Falls taking nature walks on the Gold Coast.